Jobs for Women campaign

 The Jobs for Women campaign was a public campaign waged during the 1980s to win the right for women to work at the Port Kembla steelworks in Wollongong, Australia.
-The campaign won a historic court case under the New South Wales Anti-Discrimination Act 1977 and set a precedent for the employment of women in non-traditional areas of work and the interpretation of direct and indirect discrimination.
+The campaign won a historic court case, Australian Iron and Steel Pty Ltd v Banovic', under the New South Wales Anti-Discrimination Act 1977 and set a precedent for the employment of women in non-traditional areas of work and the interpretation of direct and indirect discrimination.

 Robynne Murphy's 2020 documentary film, Women of Steel, tells the story of the campaign.

 Background

 The Port Kembla steelworks was owned by Australian Iron & Steel (AI&S), a subsidiary of BHP, the largest company in Australia at the time - known as the Big Australian.
 AI&S employed around 20,000 people, but women were routinely told there were no jobs for them.
 Instead, the majority of the women who applied were placed on a wait list and were told they would be considered for hire if a position opened up.
 Over two thousand women's names were placed on the wait list, while men who applied for a position at AI&S would be hired to work soon after they applied.
 With Wollongong's high migrant population, it was common for migrant women to apply for these jobs.
 Men who were placed on the wait list were hired within weeks.
 Women waited for years, and even then a job placement was not guaranteed.
 BHP routinely practiced dividing jobs into 'men's' and 'women's' jobs.
 The limited 'women's' jobs that were available were those that the men viewed as repetitive such as sorting tin in the tin mill.

 As a result, a group of women who applied for various job positions started the "Jobs for Women" campaign to challenge discriminatory hiring practices by AI&S. To garner more attention from the community, government, and media, the Jobs for Women campaigners petitioned for women, especially migrant women, to support their cause and get involved.
+One of the women involved in this movement was Sally Bowen, a communist and community activist, from the region.